leonardr/olipy/README.md

 markov.py
 ---------

-A module for generating Markov chains from text.
+A module for generating new strings of tokens from old strings of tokens using a Markov chains.
 The primary purpose of the olipy library is to promote alternatives to Markov chains (such as Queneau assembly and the _ebooks algorithm), but sometimes you really do want a Markov chain.

+Queneau assembly is usually better than a Markov chain above the word level (constructing paragraphs from sentences) and below the word level (constructing words from phonemes), but Markov chains are usually better when assembling sequences of words.

-markov.py was originally written by Adam Parrish.
+markov.py was originally written by Adam "A. A." Parrish.

 gibberish.py
 ------------